Krishna1594/Krishna1594.github.io/_posts/2024-03-31-SatelliteOrbits.md

 #### Data Format: Introducing TLE
 A two-line element set (TLE) or three-line element set (3LE) is a data format encoding a list of orbital elements of an Earth-orbiting object for a given point in time, the 'epoch'.
 The United States Space Force tracks all detectable objects in Earth orbit, creating a corresponding TLE for each object, and makes publicly available TLEs for many of the space objects on the websites Space Track and Celestrak, except classified objects.
 The TLE format is a standard for distribution of an Earth-orbiting object's orbital elements.

+If you want to know how to ready a TLE file then please refer [here](https://en.wikipedia.org/wiki/Two-line_element_set).

+#### Data Sources
+I needed the latest orbital details of satellites so, I leveraged [celestrack](https://celestrak.org/satcat/search.php)'s database to gather information of satellites and thier orbital data.
+There are other sources but requires registration.
+I donwloaded the TLE files of satellites are operational.